alexeilebedev/openacr/README.md

     $ strings dflt.release-x86_64/abc | grep gitinfo:
     dev.gitinfo  gitinfo:2019-05-02.309c6ba  author:alexei@lebe.dev  cfg:g++/4.8.5/release.Linux-x86_64  package:""

+### The -sig flag

+For each target that inputs some tables, amc computes a signature hash of that program's inputs.
+This allows detecting schema changes and avoiding incompatibilities that might be dangerous.
+The `-sig` option prints the target's signatures.
+A signature can be viewed as a de-facto version.

 ### Printing Command Lines

-Just like there is support for reading command lines, amc generates the necessary code to print command lines.
+Just like there is support for reading command lines, amc generates the necessary code to convert a command line struct to a properly escaped Bash command.
 Let's modify `abc`'s source as follows:

     void abc::Main() {